eliasingi12/ticktacktoe/docs/Administrator_manual.md

 Go to [Heroku](https://afternoon-brook-4846.herokuapp.com) to play our game on the web.

 -
+### .jar
+When you have run the game on your computer, a .jar file will be saved in the root of your computer.
+Then you can just run this command to play as a console project.

+	java -jar ticktacktoe.jar

+-
 ### How to play the game

 ##### Console Project